hybotix/hybotix.github.io/_posts/2024-11-22-Super-Pi-5-and-Robot-Smart-Home-Controller-and-More.md

-## Robot Smart Home Controller and Super Pi 5 Update
+## Robot Smart Home Controller and Super Pi 5 Update and More

 I have received the new PCIe Switch Hat.
 I am not sure how I am going to route the FPC cables from the SSD/PoE HAT and the AI KIT to the PCIe Switch HAT.
 It is going to be an interesting build.
 I have to wait until I get a PoE Switch to test this because I can not power it up from USB when the PoE HAT is connected.
 I am not going to risk damaging the Pi 5.